pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 ## Classify the statement-1

-Classify the degree of comparison for the below sentence.
+Identify the degree of comparison for the below sentence.

 Positive